paprakash/GuidedMatDiffusion/README.md

 | **Windows** | ✅     | ✅       | ✅       |
 | **macOS**   | ✅     |         |         |

-Rename the `.env.template` file into `.env` and specify the following variables.
+Rename the `.env.template` file into `.env` , specify the below variables and source it.

 ```
 PROJECT_ROOT: the absolute path of this repo